to South African Citizens in the Event a South African is Arrested or Jailed Abroad

 - Upon release and impending return to South Africa, family or friends (in South Africa) may deposit funds at the Department of Home Affairs to pay for the ticket.
 The South African Representative will arrange the purchase of the ticket once proof is received that the money was deposited.

 Note: The Department and South African Representatives abroad make every effort to ensure that monies, letters and medication are forwarded without undue delay.
 Nonetheless it must be noted that, the operational priorities of the Department and Representatives abroad take precedence.
 Circumstances prevailing in a country may affect services at any time.
+This service might not be available in all countries.

-What Consular Officers can not do
+What Consular Officers CAN NOT do

 for South Africans detained/arrested abroad: